sumitsuman/sumitsuman.github.io/_posts/2014-07-06-tools-programming.md

 Since I want to experiment in JavaScript, I have a few options to run the applications that I write.
 I could do it in the browser by writing the code in the address bar, or I could go to [JSBIN](http://jsbin.com/).
 But yet, I think it makes more sense to use a proper editor, and use the command line to execute.
 Hence, Node.js made sense.
 It is a runtime environment with libraries for javascript applications.
 It is [much more](http://stackoverflow.com/questions/1884724/what-is-node-js) than just that but we will get to that later.

 ###SublimeText 3:###
 I really like [Sublime Text](http://www.sublimetext.com/3) and I'm already developing some muscle memory for its shortcuts.
-It quite pleasing on the eye too.
+It is quite pleasing on the eye too.
 Here is a [handy guide](https://blog.generalassemb.ly/sublime-text-3-tips-tricks-shortcuts/) on popular tips and tricks.

 That's about it I think.
 I'll keep adding to this list as I start using more tools.